Adnoc Drilling deal with Baker Hughes would allow the US firm to expand in the Middle East

 Separately, Adnoc last month hired Philippe Khoury, formerly an energy banker at HSBC Holdings, to head up its new unit for trading crude oil and refined products.

-It also appointed Mark Cutis, a former sovereign wealth fund executive in the emirate, as chief financial officer, people with knowledge of the matter said last week.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It also appointed Mark Cutis, a former sovereign wealth fund executive in the emirate, as chief financial officer, people with knowledge of the matter said last week.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.